 Stuffed summer vegetables, a staple of pan-Mediterranean cuisines, are an integral part of my food life, and one version or another appears in almost all of my cookbooks.
 The ones I grew up on, made by my mother to my Armenian father’s specifications, had the stuffing as lamb and rice.
 Bell peppers and zucchinis were featured as containers for the filling, However, I always found zucchini’s texture and taste somewhat boring.
-Still, when it’s summer, they’re everywhere, a natural part of the vegetable bouquet in gardens and markets, so let’s use them.
+Still, when it’s summer, they’re everywhere, a prominent part of the vegetable banquet in gardens and markets, so let’s use them.

 Following an idea from Mexican food maven and cookbook author Diana Kennedy, I grate the zucchini and mix it in the meat stuffing where it lends freshness and verdant flavor without the mush.
 The zucchini should be a medium size one, too small and it won’t lend enough moisture; too large and it will lend too much.